How to Start Investing with Just $100 in 2025: Beginner’s Guide

 📊 2.
 Invest in ETFs or Index Funds

-Popular low-cost ETFs include:
+Some of the most popular low-cost ETFs include:

 🪙 3.
 Consider Fractional Shares